 A. Project cash flows in compliance with the applicable requirements in Section 7, Section 8 and Section 9 using the stochastically generated scenarios described in Section 7.G.2., and further described in Appendix 1.
 In determining the SR, the company shall determine the number and composition of subgroups for aggregation purposes in a manner that is consistent with how the company manages risks across products with significantly different risk profiles, and that reflects the likelihood of any change in risk offsets that could arise from distributional shifts between product types due to, for example, differing policyholder behavior.
-If a company is managing the risks of two or more products with significantly different risk profiles as part of an integrated risk management process, then the products may be combined into the same subgroup for aggregation purposes.
+If a company is managing the risks of two or more products may be combined into the same subgroup for aggregation purposes.
 If policies from more than one VM-20 Reserving Category are included in such a subgroup, the reserve for each VM-20 Reserving Category shall also be determined, as described in Section 5.G.